 What combinations of curricula and professional development help teachers improve preschool quality and maximize improvements in children’s outcomes?

-Three core projects are planned.
-In each case, the focus will be on four-year-olds who are scheduled to enter kindergarten in the next academic year.
-Special efforts will be made to recruit and engage a significant percentage of children from low-income families or whose home language is not English, so that we can understand program effectiveness for children who may be especially vulnerable to lagging behind their peers in school readiness and later achievement.
+In both cases, the focus will be on four-year-olds who are scheduled to enter kindergarten in the next academic year.
+Special efforts will be made to recruit and engage significant percentages of children from low-income families and children whose home language is not English.
+Doing so will make it possible to evaluate program effectiveness for children who may be especially vulnerable to lagging behind their peers in school readiness and later achievement.